r1chardj0n3s/parse/README.rst

 - the AM/PM are optional, and if PM is found then 12 hours will be added to the datetime object's hours amount - even if the hour is greater than 12 (for consistency.)
-- except in ISO 8601 and e-mail format the timezone is optional.
+- in ISO 8601 the "Z" (UTC) timezone part may be a numeric offset
+- timezones are specified as "+HH:MM" or "-HH:MM".
+The hour may be one or two digits (0-padded is OK.)
+Also, the ":" is optional.
+- the timezone is optional in all except the e-mail format (it defaults to UTC.)
 - named timezones are not handled yet.

 Note: attempting to match too many datetime fields in a single parse() will